Christine Sinclair: Early career

-From 2006 to 2008, Sinclair played for the Vancouver Whitecaps FC of the USL W-League.
+Sinclair started her senior career as a teenager with Vancouver UBC Alumni where she won Metro Soccer League titles, the BC Cup, and a runners up medal at Canada Soccer's 2000 National Championships.
+She played youth soccer and high school soccer at the same time and got her first call up to Canadian youth team in 1999.
+She also played for the Vancouver Angels in the Women's Premier Soccer League (2000) and the Vancouver Breakers / Vancouver Whitecaps in the USL W-League.

+In 2000, Sinclair helped the Vancouver Angels finish in fourth place in the WPSL, although she missed the first few matches of the season while representing Canada at the 2000 Concacaf Gold Cup.
+She scored her first WPSL goal on 15 July 2000 in a 2-1 loss to the Los Angeles Ajax at Coquitlam Town Centre.

 FC Gold Pride

 Sinclair was selected by FC Gold Pride eighth overall in the 2008 WPS International Draft for the inaugural season of top-tier American league Women's Professional Soccer (WPS).
 Despite her team-leading six goals, FC Gold Pride finished last in the regular season standings during the 2009 season.

 Leading into the 2010 season, FC Gold Pride made several changes to their roster including adding Brazilian international Marta, French international Camille Abily, and United States national team defender and midfielder Shannon Boxx.
 During the team's home opener of the 2010 season against 2009 WPS champion, Sky Blue FC, Sinclair scored twice leading the team to a 3–1 win.
 She was named WPS Player of the Week for week 14 of the season after scoring two goals against second-place team, Philadelphia Independence.
 The team dominated the season, finishing first during the regular season after defeating the Philadelphia Independence 4–1 with goals from Sinclair, Marta, and Kelley O'Hara.

 As the regular season champion, FC Gold Pride earned a direct route to the championship playoff game where they faced the Philadelphia Independence.
 Sinclair contributed two goals to FC Gold Pride's 4–0 win to clinch the WPS Championship.
 Despite their successful season, the club ceased operations on November 16, 2010, due to not meeting the league's financial reserve requirement.